Lund Luminescence Laboratory

 Luminescence dating is a geochronological technique that spans the Late Quaternary.
 It is particularly useful for minerogenic sediments, for example as optically stimulated luminescence (OSL) dating of quartz and infrared stimulated luminescence (IRSL) dating of feldspar.
 Thermoluminescence (TL) dating can also be used to determine the age of pottery.

 The Lund Luminescence Laboratory was established in 2011, as the first of its kind in Sweden.
-It now houses a Risø TL/OSL-reader model DA-20, with options to do OSL, pulsed OSL, IRSL and TL.
+It now houses two Risø TL/OSL-readers model DA-20, with options to do OSL, pulsed OSL, IRSL and TL, as well as a SUERC portable reader.
 In the adjoining rooms mechanical and chemical preparation of samples can be carried out under darkroom conditions.

 Head of laboratory: Helena Alexanderson

 Map marking study sites of the Lund Luminescence Laboratory.
 Click the pins on the map for links to the specific studies.